ArendPeter/GameMakerGuide/docs/0_CourseIntro/2_HowToFollowTheCourse.md

 ## 🤓 Deep dives

-Since this I've been programming and making games for a long time, I'll frequently want to go on tangents digging into some of the finer details of what I've discussed
+Since I've been programming and making games for a long time, I'll frequently want to go on tangents digging into some of the finer details of what we've discussed

-Generally as an instructor, I would be afraid to lose people in the way, especially if some students are already having a hard time with the more critical concepts.
-So I won't include those tangents for videos, except maybe as an occasional optional video
+These tangents won't be included in the video.
+There's enough new material as is, and I don't want to confuse people who are already having a hard time with the core concepts

 But text is a different story, it's a lot easier for people to skip over sections on text.
 So I'm marking the deep dives with a 🤓, so you know to either skip or buckle up

 ## Pop Quizes

-I like how Udemy gives me the option to supply quizes.
-They can keep people thinking and enaged, and can also serve as checkpoints so people know if they *really* understand the concept or not

-So to simulate that I'll be including expandable areas in the text book.
+Small quizes are really powerful.
+They can keep people thinking and enaged, and can also serve as checkpoints so people know if they *really* understand the concept or not.
+To simulate that I'll be including expandable areas in the text book.
 Like this

 <details data-summary="What does 🤓 mean in the text book?" markdown="1">